To the Members

 Balmer Lawrie (UK) Ltd. (BLUK') is a 100% subsidiary ofBalmer Lawrie & Co.
-Ltd. incorporated in the UnitedKingdom.
+Ltd. (subsidiary of your Company) and incorporated in the UnitedKingdom.
 The subsidiary had previously been engaged in the business of Leasing &Hiring of Marine Freight Containers as also in Tea Warehousing Blending & Packaging.

-During the year under review steps were initiated for closing of operations of BLUK and is in the process of getting necessary statutory clearances from authorities in theUnited Kingdom.
-As a part ofthis process the shares of PTBLI has been transferred toBalmer Lawrie &Co.
-Ltd. during the year under review.
-It may be expected that theprocess of voluntary winding ofBLUK would be completed during 2019-20.
+During the year 2018-19 Balmer Lawrie & Co.
+Ltd. had initiatedsteps for closing of operations of BLUK and is in the process of getting necessarystatutory clearances for closure from the authorities in the United Kingdom.
+As a part ofthis process the shares of PTBLI held by BLUK were transferred to Balmer Lawrie &Co.
+Ltd. during the year 2018-19.
+It is expected that the process of voluntary winding ofBLUK would be completed during the Financial Year 2021-22.